 The protein propaganda that has been circulating nutrition and fitness circles is just what it is: propaganda.
 An agenda being pushed for the masses to consume more animal products to meet their protein needs.
 We don’t need to be eating 1.5x our body weight in grams of protein to gain muscle.
 That’s just silly and misguided, as well as severely damaging to the kidneys.
 If someone has a kidney infection or nephritis, part of the diagnosis and treatment plan is to cut meat out of their diet.
 Logically speaking, why would we overeat meat in the first place?
 Remove the cause, and there will be no symptoms.
 The protein conundrum can be broken down quite simply as a matter of fact.
 Does a body builder need more protein, proportionally, in comparison to a growing infant?
 Now, I said proportionally, not in totality.
 A growing infant, for 6-12 months, is consuming nothing but mother’s milk, which is made up of 7% protein.
 In turn, their diet consists of 7% protein.

 Therefore, if we aim for 10% protein, we have a nice safety set built in there for our protein needs.
-The 20-30% macro protein recommendation of most fitness circles is unnecessary and wrong.
+The 20-30% macro protein recommendation of most fitness circles is unnecessary.
 We may not feel the effects of overeating protein for a while, but those effects will come, nonetheless.

 Now that we got the protein question out of the way, there are a few options when it comes to fasts.
 The most common that we hear about from most health food stores and juice bars is a program of three days.
 Personally, I think that three days is pretty much a waste of time.
 Having said that, it’s still better than whatever else you could be doing as far as eating is concerned.
 However, I always suggest that if you’re going to jump on a detox program you should push for at least 7-10 days.